-If you are managing a grain mill, your real operational question is not: « What will the price of wheat be in four weeks? ».
-It is probably closer to: « How should I plan my wheat purchases over the next 4 weeks? ».
+If you are managing a grain mill, your real operational question is not: « What will be the price of wheat in four weeks? ».
+It is probably closer to: « How should I plan my wheat purchase orders over the next 4 weeks? ».

 Those are very different machine learning problems, yielding different solutions — the second solution being operationally superior to the first.
 Implementing it requires extended talks with business experts — one of the reasons why auto-ML doesn’t work for real industrial applications.